What is Interview Bias and How to Avoid It | Thomas.co

 How can bias affect a job interview

-Interview bias can be against or in favour of a particular candidate over another, and this is where bias can play a significant role in both the interview and the outcoming selection.
+Interview bias can be against or in favor of a particular candidate over another, and this is where bias can play a significant role in both the interview and the outcoming selection.
 You must take the measures previously discussed in order to limit bias and remove it from the decision making process.

 What are the types of bias that can affect interviews?
 Here are some of the most common forms of bias.